 Often you can find textile banks at your high street fashion retailer.
 H&M offer clothes recycling.
 M&S also offer a 'Lets Swop' service, where your second hand clothes will either be sold via Oxfam, or recycled.

-You can't donate used bras to charity shops, but there are charities that make use of them.
+You can't donate used bras and underwear to charity shops, but there are charities that make use of them.

 Against Breast Cancer runs a bra recycling scheme.
 Their 'bra banks' stops bras going to landfill.
 At the same time, your old bras get a new lease of life in countries such as Togo, Ghana and Kenya.